google/osdfir-infrastructure/charts/openrelik/README.md

 In case you followed the Google Cloud environment installation instructions you should already have the following environment variables configured.
 Otherwise, either run the [installation instruction step](../../cloud/openrelik/README.md#22-capture-environment-variables-for-later-use) again or set the environment variables to values that match your setup.
-You can check that they have a value assigned by runnig the commands below.
+You can check that they have a value assigned by running the commands below.

 ```console
 echo "ARTIFACT_REGISTRY: $ARTIFACT_REGISTRY"